Forum for Democracy: Electoral breakthrough (2018–2019)

 In the 2018 municipal elections, the FvD won three seats on the Amsterdam city council.
 The party only stood in Amsterdam.
 In Rotterdam however it endorsed the Livable Rotterdam party.

+During the 2019 provincial elections, FvD made a major breakthrough and won 86 seats, spread across the twelve provinces of the Netherlands.
+In South Holland, North Holland, and Flevoland, FvD became the largest party, winning 11, nine, and eight seats.
+As populists, the bulk of the Forum's nominated parliamentary candidates did not have prior active experience in other political parties.
+On 30 April 2020, Forum for Democracy formed a coalition with the Christian Democratic Appeal (CDA) in the North Brabant province, the first time the party had formally entered into the administration of a regional authority.

-The FvD gained three MEPs during the 2019 European Parliament election in the Netherlands.
+The FvD gained three MEPs during the 2019 European Parliament election.
 The party's lead candidate was journalist and former Lijst Dedecker politician Derk Jan Eppink.
-During the campaign, Baudet pledged that the FvD would join the European Conservatives and Reformists and the party was subsequently accepted into the group.

-During the 2019 provincial elections, Forum for Democracy made a major breakthrough and won 86 seats, spread across the twelve provinces of the Netherlands.
-In South Holland, North Holland, and Flevoland, FvD became the largest party, winning 11, nine, and eight seats respectively.
-In all other provinces, the party came either second or third in terms of numbers of votes.
-As populists, the bulk of the Forum's nominated parliamentary candidates did not have prior active experience in other political parties.
+After the election, they joined the European Conservatives and Reformists.

 In August 2019, former FvD senator and founding member Henk Otten announced he had registered Group Otten (GO) as a new political party.
 GO had two seats in the Senate and one seat in the European Parliament which were taken up by former FvD members.

-On 30 April 2020, Forum for Democracy formed a coalition with the Christian Democratic Appeal (CDA) in the North Brabant province, the first time the party had formally entered into the administration of a regional authority.
 In late 2020, former VVD MP Wybren van Haga defected to the party.

 Internal divides (2020–2021)

-In April 2020 the party became divided after HP/De Tijd revealed instances of antisemitism, racism, homophobia and glorification of Anders Breivik and Brenton Tarrant in online WhatsApp groups associated with FvD's youth wing.
-The FvD executive board later investigated these instances and claimed not all the people involved were FvD members but discharged three members from the party.
+In 2020, a series of rows and divides broke out within the party.
+The events began in April 2020 after HP/De Tijd revealed instances of antisemitism, racism, homophobia and extreme comments including glorification of Anders Breivik and Brenton Tarrant in online WhatsApp groups associated with FvD's youth wing, the Jongerenorganisatie Forum voor Democratie (JFvD).
+The FvD executive board later investigated these instances and claimed not all the people involved were FvD members but discharged three individuals from the party.
 Three additional members were also suspended.
-More similar messages were revealed in November by newspaper Het Parool which published an article about extremist comments made by members the party's youth organization.
+In a statement, the FvD described the messages as "completely unacceptable."
+More similar messages were revealed in November by newspaper Het Parool which published an article about extremist comments made by members the party's youth organization in social media chats, including support for Nazi Germany, which led to several JFvD coordinators being removed from their positions.
+At the same time, other former members of the JFvD came forward and claimed that they had raised concerns about extremist messages to the youth-wing board and the FvD's leadership but had been expelled from the party for sending "defamatory material" to the media.